luntergroup/smcsmc/docs/source/getting_started.rst

         15      2       166.2      207.68   Migr      1      0      139267.34      6.0189739  4.3218847e-05              0      1.1565     -1

-The full interpretation of the output is somewhat involved, and we recommend referring to the supporting publication for a complete explaination of all relevant quantities.
-However, in brief:
+The values in the columns have the following meaning:

 * **Iter**: The EM iteration to which this file refers.
 In the case of aggregated files (:code:`chunkfinal.out`, :code:`result.out`), multiple iterations are represented in the same file, and it is often useful either to graph each iteration seperately to show convergence, or to select the last iteration to show the final inference.
-* **Epoch**: The discrete piece of time in which rates are assumed to be constant.
-The pattern which epochs follow is set by the :code:`P` flag.
+* **Epoch**: The time interval this row refers to.
+Rates are assumed to be constant in each epoch.
+Epoch boundaries are set by the :code:`P` flag.
-* **Start**: The beginning of the epoch, in generations.
+* **Start**: The beginning of the epoch, in generations (backwards in time).
-* **End**: The end of the poch, in generations.
+* **End**: The end of the epoch, in generations.
-* **Type**: Either :code:`Coal` (coalescence), :code:`Delay`, :code:`LogL` (Log likelihood), or :code:`Migr`.
-The important lines for interpreting output are:
+* **Type**: Either :code:`Coal` (coalescence), :code:`Migr` (migration), :code:`Delay` or :code:`LogL`.
+The important lines are:

   * :code:`Coal`: This line refers to coalescent events.
-For :code:`Coal` events, the :code:`From` refers to the population of interest while the :code:`To` is meaningless.
-An estimate of :code:`Ne` is shown only in :code:`Coal` lines.
+The :code:`From` field refers to the population deme in which coalescences occur; :code:`To` has no meaning.
+For convenience the :code:`Ne` columns provides an estimate of the effective population size, equal to 1 over twice the estimated coalescent rate.
-  * :code:`Migr`: This line refers to migration events. :code:`From` and :code:`To` refer to the source and the sink of migration, backwards in time.
+  * :code:`Migr`: This line refers to migration events. :code:`From` and :code:`To` refer to the source and the sink of migration, **backwards** in time.

-* **Opp**: The possible time where events of this can may happen in this sequence.
-For recombination inference, this refers to the amount of time multiplied by the amount of sequence.
+* **Opp**: The opportunity for events of this type to have happened: the total time (in generations), or for recombinations, the amount of time times number of nucleotides.
 * **Count**: The number of events of this type inferred in this epoch.
 * **Rate**: Either the coalescent, recombination, or migration rate.
 This is equal to the :code:`Count` divided by :code:`Opp`.
-Coalescent rates are number of coalescentn events per generation.
+Coalescent rates are number of coalescennt events per generation.
 Migration rates represent proportion migration from the source (:code:`From`) to the sink (:code:`To`) **backwards in time**.

 .. note::

         :code:`SCRM` reports migration rates **forwards in time** while :code:`smcsmc` reports it **backwards in time**.

 * **Ne**: The estimated population size in this epoch.
 Defined to be :code:`Opp` divded by :code:`2*Count`.
-* **ESS**: Effective sample size, which is an indicator of the diversity of our particles.
-This is used when deciding to resample, or when to spawn new particles.
+* **ESS**: Effective sample size, which is an indicator of particle diversity.
-* **Clump**: This is defined in aggregated output, and not defined in intermediary files.
+* **Clump**: This is defined in intermediary files, not in aggregated output.

-Important diagnostic information about the reliability of inferred rates is contained in the results file.
-For instance, it is often useful to look at the amount of events inferred for each epoch.
-In general, it should monotonically increase, though this will depend on the definition of your epochs.
-Can you spot the oddity above?

-Very low counts in a particular epoch can be due to any number of reasons, but a good first step is to increase the number of particles.
+Very low counts in a particular epoch may indicate a truly low or zero rate, but may also be a result of undersampling.
+Try increasing the number of particles, or increasing the epoch sizes.

 Visualising Output